m-shayan01/pallas-ui/CONTRIBUTING.md

 ## Component Styling Checklist

-Use the given token system and utilites (see `packages/panda/src/theme/{tokens, recipes, utilities, semantic-tokens}/` for more options/making other tokens).
+Use the given token system and utilites (see `packages/panda/src/theme/{tokens, recipes, utilities, semantic-tokens}/` for more options or for making other tokens).
 You can use the following list as a checklist.

 ### colors
 - Background: `colors.surface.elevated`